 Bucatini Aglio e Olio

 Having just returned from a three week trip to Italy, we are still craving pasta, and our favorite pasta recipe is Bucatini Aglio e Olio.
-(Here are a couple of teaser photos from the upcoming trip report … The roof of Duomo di Milano and our hometown of La Morra in the Piemente wine country).
+(Here are a couple of photos from my Italy 2018 trip report … The roof of Duomo di Milano and our hometown of La Morra in the Piemonte wine country).

 Upon our return from our Christmas week 2009 journey to Rome, we started making the Barefoot Contessa’s recipe for Spaghetti Aglio e Olio, which is made with garlic (aglio), olive oil (olio), red pepper flakes and parmesan cheese.

 We make this all the time (yes, we, even Tom makes it on occasion) especially when we manage to pick up some fresh bucatini from Domenico’s Food (great fresh pasta and sauces!!) at our local farmers’ market.
-Tom was searching online to see where else we could get Domenico’s pasta since we missed the last farmers’ market and learned that it is also sold by a delivery service called Milk and Eggs.
+You can also find it online.
 Tom ordered three packages of fresh bucatini and a package of cheese ravioli (he must be going through Italy withdrawal).
 The package was delivered between 5 a.m. and 7 a.m. and was waiting on the front porch when we got up.

 Bucatini is a spaghetti with a hole running through the center that absorbs more of this delicious, simple sauce and is my absolute favorite pasta.